-This year we will be working hard to improve our spelling and will be a huge focus within our morning work and woven within many other curriculum areas.
-As the Year 4 team, we strongly recommend that children practise the many common exception words and spelling rules for Year 3 and 4.
+We willl be continuing to work hard to improve our spelling.
+The Year 4 team, we strongly recommend that children practise the many common exception words and spelling rules for Year 3 and 4.
 If spelling is an particular area that your child wants to improve, please use the word lists and suggested spelling games below.

 Therefore, please make the most of your child’s Times Table Rockstar account to strengthen their knowledge of the times tables and see their rock status grow!